danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 that might be able to help each other.
 <br>
 And we met, we laughed, we talked.
-Two broken hearts falling in love —
+Two broken hearts falling in love,
 or so I thought.
 <br>
 The room was too small,